MtFmT-Lib/mtfmt/www/src/texts/en/QUICKSTART.md

 typora-root-url: ..\
 ---

 This page shows how to add the `MtFmt` library to your project.
-In the latest version, we provide a CMake file in the repository.
-You can add the source files by hand or by git submodule.

 [toc]